amdw/boilerplate/README.md

 see no barriers to extending them as your application grows.

 If I were forced to use a dependency-injection framework, I would prefer Guice or Dagger to Spring, as they are more focussed.
-Guice uses runtime reflection, which makes it harder to reason about the application's behaviour at compile time; Dagger uses compile-time code generation, which addresses this problem at the expense of complicating the build (for example, not every JVM language will necessarily have the required annotation-processing plugins).
+Guice uses a runtime reflection approach similar to Spring, which makes it harder to reason about the application's behaviour at compile time; Dagger uses compile-time code generation, which addresses this problem at the expense of complicating the build (for example, not every JVM language will necessarily have the required annotation-processing plugins).

 ## Configuration